MrFlynn/Minecraft-Biome-Traveler/README.md

 From here, it should open a GUI with two empty lists.
 To load the biomes traveled to and ones that have yet to be found select "File" -> "Open World Folder."
-(1) Navigate to the folder that contains the Minecraft save you wish to list biomes for, select it, and click "Open Folder."

-This is a list of where Minecraft Saves are located:
-- Windows: %AppData%\\.minecraft\\saves
-- OS X: ~/Library/Application Support/minecraft/saves/
-- Linux: ~/.minecraft/saves

-This should list the biomes that have been explored and those which have not in their respective lists (image below shows this).
+(1) This will open a window with all of your Minecraft saves.
+Select the one you wish to see stats on and then click "Open" or "Open Folder."
+You should see a list of biomes you have explored and which ones you need to explore in order to complete the Adventuring Time achievement.

 **NOTE**: This program doesn't auto-reload the biome lists.
 The above process from (1) has to be redone in order to reload the biome lists.